bcarroll/IS4ADFS/README.md

 IS4ADFS provides an HTTP based interface for viewing and configuring Microsoft AD FS

-REST API and standard web browser interfaces are available for interaction with IS4ADFS
+    TODO: REST API and standard web browser interfaces are available for interaction with IS4ADFS